-Family Enrollment for the 2021-2022 school year is open, admissions to the Academic Support and Enrichment program is rolling throughout the year and is based on available of tutors.
-Family Leaders interested in enrolling their children must submit the Family Enrollment Form, speak directly with program staff to confirm enrollment information, and sign consent forms and waivers to complete the application and admissions process.
+Family Enrollment for the 2023-2024 school year is open, admissions to the Academic Support and Enrichment program is rolling throughout the year and is based on availabilty of tutors.
+Family Leaders interested in enrolling their children must submit the Student/Family Enrollment Form, speak directly with program staff to confirm enrollment information, and sign consent forms and waivers to complete the enrollment process.

-Orientation for Fall 2021 families will begin the week of September 6, 2021, the Academic Support and Enrichment Program will resume the following week.
+Orientation for Fall 2023 families will begin in August.
+The start date for the Academic Support and Enrichment Program will begin in September.

-Please visit the Enrollment & Applications page to begin reserving your children's seat today!
+Please visit the Applications page to begin the process and reserve your children's seat in the program today!

 Collaborators, Partners, Sponsors, & Volunteers

 Graduate and Undergraduate students at universities and colleges in Columbia, MO are a large support for the Academic Support and Enrichment Program at Grade A Plus, Inc. Many students join through their enrollment in Service Learning or Field Experience courses, or as a member of a sorority, fraternity, or student organization, or is individual student seeking to get involved with the local community their schools reside in.

 Volunteers majoring in fields of education, human development, and business have joined the Volunteer Team as one-to-one academic tutors, MathUp! tutors, enrichment leaders, youth mentors, or marketing team members.
 Volunteers are asked to commit and remain consistent to at least one session per week, with expectations to build relationships and connections with children and their family.

 To see more information about the Academic Support and Enrichment Program offered at Grade A Plus, Inc. visit the What We Do page.
 If you are interested in joining the team, please complete the College Student Volunteer Application.